A topic from the subject of Decomposition in Chemistry.

 Introduction

 Decomposition is a natural process that breaks down organic matter into simpler components.
-In forensic science, the study of decomposition is used to determine the post-mortem interval (PMI), or the time since death.
+In forensic science, the study of decomposition is crucial for determining the post-mortem interval (PMI), or the time since death.
+The process is complex and influenced by numerous factors, allowing forensic scientists to gather valuable information about the circumstances surrounding death.

 Main Concepts

-• Post-mortem interval (PMI): The time since death.
+• Post-mortem interval (PMI): The time elapsed since death.

-• Decomposition: The process of breaking down organic matter into simpler components.
+• Decomposition: The breakdown of organic matter into simpler substances.

 Conclusion